Our insiders show you the best of both islands, from dramatic Fiordland in the south to the tip of sacred Cape Reinga in the north.

 First thing's first.
 How much time do you have?
 If you've only got 10 days, explore the North Island.
 Longer than two weeks?
 Self-drive the South Island.
 If time isn't an issue, slow-travel your way around the whole country.

 Rule number one: don't rush.
 This destination moves at a slower place to wherever you've come from.

 Geothermal activity in Rotorua and Taupo, wine in the Wairarapa, things to do in Wellington and Auckland.

 Explore Fiordland beyond Milford Sound, check out the less-visited east coast, find fun things to do in Christchurch.

-Don't forget New Zealand's third island, just a one hour ferry ride from Bluff, this isolated place is a bird watchers paradise.
+Don't forget New Zealand's third island.
+Just a one-hour ferry ride from Bluff, this isolated place is a birders paradise.

 Our insiders reveal the top day walks, multi-day tramps, and challenging rock scrambles across the country.